jorenvanhee/jorenvanhee.github.io/_drafts/flex-grow-9999-hack.md

 In our case item A gets 1/10000 of the remaining space, which results in 0 pixels (1 / 10000 * 100 = 0.01).
 Eventually, if there's enough remaining space, item A will receive some pixels.
 But you'd need a very large screen for that to happen.
 You can do the math yourself.

-If you want to read a more in depth article on how flex grow works, there's [an excelent blog post](https://css-tricks.com/flex-grow-is-weird/) on css-tricks.com.
+If you want to read a more in depth article on how flex grow works, there's [an excellent blog post](https://css-tricks.com/flex-grow-is-weird/) on css-tricks.com.